 Freeze-Frame Bonus: In a later scene in Walt's office there is a map of Florida; in the late '60s Walt and his team were in the process buying up land there for Walt Disney World.
 And right behind that map is Rolly Crump's iconic concept art for The Haunted Mansion's canceled Museum of the Weird.
 On the other side of the office is a poster for It's A Small World's premiere at the 1964 New York World's Fair.

-Freudian Excuse: The flashbacks suggest that Mrs Travers' crabby, fastidious personality is a result of being traumatised by her father.
+Freudian Excuse: The flashbacks suggest that Mrs Travers' crabby, fastidious personality is a result of being traumatized by her father.

-Fun Personified: Tom Hanks's performance as Walt Disney is largely played as this, though there is a sense of his more ruthless businessman side as well.
+Fun Personified: Tom Hanks' performance as Walt Disney is largely played as this, though there is a sense of his more ruthless businessman side as well.

-Gray and Gray Morality: While both Mrs. Travers and Walt Disney are depicted in a sympathetic light, both of them have many,many flaws, ranging from the former's discourteous behaviour to the latter's explicit duplicitousness.
+Grey and Gray Morality: While both Mrs. Travers and Walt Disney are depicted in a sympathetic light, both of them have many, many flaws, ranging from the former's discourteous behavior to the latter's explicit duplicitousness.

 Hide Your Lesbians: Absolutely no mention is made of the fact that, during the time of the film's events, P.L.
 Travers was engaging in an openly lesbian relationship with her live-in girlfriend, and the girlfriend in question is never once seen.

 Downplayed, actually.
 While he's still portrayed as a good person, he does wench on his promise to Travers not to have any animation in the film, and he deliberately tries to snub her at the premiere.

-However, seeing that the real Walt Disney was thought (falsely) to be racist, anti-Semitic and misogynistic, it would be hard to sell that kind of person in a feel good movie.
+However, seeing that the real Walt Disney was (wrongly) thought to be racist, anti-Semitic and misogynistic, it would be hard to sell that kind of person in a feel good movie.
 Hence the upgrade.

 I Need a Freaking Drink: After Walt Disney shows up on Mrs. Travers's London doorstep, she adds whiskey to her tea instead of sugar.
 Walt happily does the same, though he may be mirroring her to gain her trust.

-Logo Joke: The classic blue-and-white Disney Vanity Plate that was first introduced in 1985 is used as the Vanity Plate for this film, with "Walt Disney Presents" written in a retro font.
+Logo Joke: The classic blue-and-white Disney Vanity Plate that was first introduced in 1985 is used at the beginning of the film, with "Walt Disney Presents" written in a retro font.